fattorib/RepVGG-CIFAR10/Readme.md

 ## Training

-All 'A' models are trained for 200 epochs RandAugment (N=1, M=2) standard CIFAR10/100 data augmentations are also included, following the paper, 'B' models are trained for more epochs.
+All 'A' models are trained for 200 epochs RandAugment (N=1, M=2) standard CIFAR10/100 data augmentations are also applied.
+Following the paper, 'B' models are trained for more epochs (250).

+## Differences from Paper

+For the smaller 'A' models, I noticed that using a fixed learning rate decay by dividing the learning rate by 10 at 160 and 180 epochs improved the model performance slightly compared to the default Cosine annealing schedule.
+The larger 'B' model are all trained with Cosine annealing and learning rate warmup of 10 epochs.

 ## Results: